CannyLab/tsne-cuda/README.md

 # License

 Our code is built using components from FAISS, the Lonestar GPU library, GTest, CXXopts, and OrangeOwl's CUDA utilities.
-Each portion of the code is governed by their respective licenses - however our code is governed by the MIT license found in LICENSE.txt
+Each portion of the code is governed by their respective licenses - however our code is governed by the BSD-3 license found in LICENSE.txt